-Since the Smart Grid is not yet deployed and implemented for the end user, but just as proof-of-concepts [5], simulations of Smart Grid customer behaviour [6] or small scale pilot projects [7] and there are not yet agreed general available standards (though initiatives are underway from IEEE, NIST and others), we simulate the dynamic pricing.
-To make the simulation realistic, we use data and services coming from real markets and real energy generation installations.
-In particular, in order to simulate the variable energy tariffs we use the energy prices coming from the PJM Interconnection which is a regional transmission organization (RTO) that coordinates the movement of wholesale electricity in more than 13 states of Eastern U.S.A.
-The data extracted are the Day-Ahead Energy Market locational marginal pricing (LMP) which are the prices of energy negotiated in the wholesale market for the following day by energy companies at specific location where energy is delivered or received.
-Data contain the energy price for each energy unit (dollars per Megawatt-hour) for each hour of the day agreed for the next day at 20 location of delivery.
-The prices of the wholesale market are adapted by a 10 factor multiplication in order to make them closer to the prices paid in the end-user market.
+1) Interfacing With the Smart Grid: The smart grid has not yet been deployed and implemented for the end user, but has been used just as proof-of-concepts [19], simulations of smart grid customer behavior [20], or small scale pilot projects [21], and no generally available standards have been agreed yet (though initiatives are underway from IEEE, NIST, and others); therefore, we simulate the dynamic pricing.
+To make the simulation realistic, we use data and services obtained from real markets and real energy generation installations.
+In particular, in order to simulate the variable energy tariffs, we use the energy prices coming from the PJM Interconnection, which is a regional transmission organization that coordinates the movement of wholesale electricity in more than 13 states of the eastern United States.
+The data extracted are the Day-Ahead Energy Market locational marginal pricing, which are the prices of energy negotiated in the wholesale market for the following day by energy companies at a specific location where energy is delivered or received.
+Data contain the energy price for each energy unit (\$ per MWh) for each hour of the day agreed for the next day at 20 locations of delivery.
+The prices of the wholesale market are adapted by a multiplication factor of 10 in order to make them closer to the prices paid in the end user market.
 We stipulate a maximum theoretical power consumption for our Intelligent Building of little more than 4.2 kW; we assume that each simulated energy provider can provide in an hour a quantity of energy that is equal to a random value between 0 and 4.2 kWh.
 It is not then granted that just one provider can satisfy the energy needs of the Intelligent Building, but more of them could be considered as energy providers at the same time.
-Though this is an approximation of possible Demand-Response implementations, it contains all the required components and price dynamics that are likely to be present in the future Smart Grid: a multitude of energy providers with different tariffs that change with high granularity (e.g., the hour) in addition these prices are real.
+Though this is an approximation of possible Demand-Response implementations, it contains all the required components and price dynamics that are likely to be present in the future smart grid: a multitude of energy providers with different tariffs that change with high granularity (e.g., the hour).
+In addition, these prices are real.

 Moreover, we consider the inclusion of micro-generation facilities as if they were available on the building.
 We simulate the presence of a photovoltaic (PV) installation and a small-scale wind turbine.
 Again, to make the simulation realistic, we use actual data coming from existing installations.
-For the PV installation we consider the location of the building to be New York U.S.A.
+For the PV installation, we consider the location of the building to be New York, with an installation of 2.4 kW of power.
+This is actually a real PV installation in New York at Dalton School in Manhattan, which has a PV array installation and whose real-time data can be accessed through the School Power Naturally data portal.